exercism/go/exercises/concept/chessboard/.meta/design.md

 - Know how and when to omit the index with _
 - Know how and when to omit the value by just providing one variable (don't use _ to omit the value!)
 - Know how and when to omit both, index and value
-- Know how about the random order of map iteration
+- Know about the random order of map iteration

 ## Out of scope